-1) 2 weeks after surgery:
+- 1) 2 weeks after surgery: - a.

-a.
 We will go over the findings of the surgery.
-We will also go over your restrictions and rehabilitation plan again, provide a therapy prescription if needed, handle work notes, and provide any refills of pain medication if needed.
-If possible, you will have your first therapy appointment coordinated to follow this visit.
+We will also go over your restrictions and rehabilitation plan again, handle unsettled work notes, and provide any refills of pain medication if needed.
+You should be off of narcotics by then.
+You should have your first therapy appointment coordinated immediately to follow this visit.

-2) 6 weeks after surgery:
+2) 6 weeks after surgery (optional):

-a.
+- a.
 We will check your progress and go over your next phase of recovery.
 Your rehab will be progressed to Phase II, we will update any work restrictions.
-You will begin to wean from your sling.
+You will begin to wean from your sling. - b.
+It is a good idea to continue use of the sling at work, in busy places / public, and in "risky situations" from 6-12 weeks.